Weekdays 9:30am - 7pm.

 The verdict

-If bubble milk tea is more of a rare indulgence, then go ahead but keep it that way.
+If bubble milk tea is more of a rare indulgence, then go ahead, but keep it that way.
 Now, if you're only drinking it because it's a trend, resetting your priorities and going for the types that are good for your health is a better option.

-So "can you really drink bubble milk tea without feeling guilty?"
 Well, that's a question that only you can answer.

 Reference